ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ### Load

 The last stage is loading the results to a destination.
-The important note is that the ETL process doesn't replicate data but it writes it whenever documents from relevant collections get changed.
+The important note is that the ETL, in contrast to the replication, is a push-only process that writes data to the destination whenever documents from relevant collections get changed.
 It means it always overwrites existing entries on the target.
-The updates are implemented by DELETE and INSERT.
+The updates are implemented by executing consecutive DELETEs and INSERTs.
-When a document is modified the delete command is sent before the new data (everything is processed under the same transaction on the destination side).
+When a document is modified the delete command is sent before the new data is inserted (everything is processed under the same transaction on the destination side).
 It applies to both types of ETLs.

 There are two exceptions from this behavior:

 - in RavenDB ETL when documents are loaded to **the same** collection there is no need to sent DELETE because the document on the other side have the same identifier and it will just update it,
-- in SQL ETL you can configure it to use inserts only, it applies when you have an append-only system
+- in SQL ETL you can configure it to use inserts only, which is a viable option for append-only systems

 {PANEL/}